optimisme/webTool/README.md

 # webTool from an Electron App

-You can use this tool as an app with the compiled electron apps at:
+You can use this tool as an app with the compiled electron apps at: ...app/app-distribution
 ```
-...app/app-distribution
+Unrar with: rar x webtool-linux-x86.part1.rar
 ```

 Download and run it, remember that the server files are located at: